Common Research Weakness Enumeration (CRWE)

 • 3.3.2 Misleading Representation of Effect Sizes

-3.4 Multiple Comparisons Without Correction
+chevron-right3.4 Multiple Comparisons Without Correctionhashtag

 • 3.4.1 Lack of Correction for Multiple Testing